Stool test: Cancer screening

 Fecal occult blood test is no longer recommended due to the high false-positive rate as well as the dietary and pharmaceutical restrictions.
 The National Committee for Quality Assurance (NCQA) issued an update to the Healthcare Effectiveness Data and Information Set (HEDIS) for 2017, while the guideline remains for the patients aged 50 or over.

 A multi-target stool DNA test was approved in August 2014 by the FDA as a screening test for non-symptomatic, average-risk adults 50 years or older.
 A 2017 study found this testing to be less cost effective compared to colonoscopy or fecal occult blood testing.
 Three-year multi-target stool DNA test has been estimated to cost $11,313 per quality-adjusted life year (QALY) compared with no screening.

 Microbiology tests

 Parasitic diseases such as ascariasis, hookworm, strongyloidiasis and whipworm can be diagnosed by examining stools under a microscope for the presence of worm larvae or eggs.
 Some bacterial diseases can be detected with a stool culture.
-Toxins from bacteria such as Clostridium difficile ("C. diff.") can also be identified.
+Toxins from bacteria such as Clostridioides difficile (C. diff) can also be identified.
 Viruses such as rotavirus can also be found in stools.
+Other stool tests involve the detection of antibiotic resistance as to guide appropriate therapy, e.g. Clarithromycin resistance of Helicobacter pylori represents a major challenge in eradication therapy but the responsible bacterial genomic markers can be detected in stool using PCR technology and thus can guide the prescription of the appropriate antibiotics to specific patients.